Home

 Claude Perrault

-Claude Perrault (see the calculating machine of Perrault) was born in Paris on 25 September 1613, in the wealthy bourgeois family of a Parisian advocate—Pierre Perrault (1570-1652), and his wife Pâquette Le Clerc (or Leclerc) (d.
+Claude Perrault (see the calculating machine of Perrault) was born in Paris on 25 September 1613, in the wealthy bourgeois family of a Parisian advocate — Pierre Perrault (1570-1652), and his wife Pâquette Le Clerc (or Leclerc) (d.
 1657).
 Perrault was a numerous, talented, versatile, and close-knit Parisian family.
 Its founder, Pierre Perrault originates from a wealthy merchant family from Touraine, and moved in 1592 only 22 years old to Paris, to work as an advocate for the French Parliament.

-As boys, the Perrault brothers collaborated in such things as writing mock-heroic verse, and in adult life each brother aided the career of the other.
+As boys, the Perrault brothers collaborated in such things as writing mock-heroic verses, and in adult life each brother aided the career of the other.
 Claude Perrault was educated at the prestigious Collège de Beauvais (later he was followed by his younger brother Charles), one of the leading schools of France, educating pupils whose parents were prominent in the French establishment.
 Claude’s father wanted his son to study medicine, anatomy and mathematics, so in 1634 he enrolled the University of Paris to study medicine.
 Claude received his bachelor’s degree in 1639, and two years later, on 19 December 1641, he received his master degree (doctor of medicine).

 After graduation Perrault started his career as a physician and later on became a leader of a group of anatomists, who undertook dissections and descriptions of various animals.
 He proposed two theories, concerning the circulation of sap in plants and embryonic growth from preformed germs.
 These theories were highly influential in his lifetime and for many years thereafter.
 In 1681 Perrault began publishing of an all-embracing natural philosophy, which comprehended his researches in anatomy, various aspects of animal and plant physiology, and acoustics.
 In his longest essay he explained sound as an agitation of air, rather than by the concept of sound waves.

-After twenty years of practicing medicine, around 1660 Claude Perrault turned his attention to architecture and now he is best known as the one of the architects of the eastern facade of the Louvre (see the photo bellow), known as the Colonnade, built between 1665 and 1680 and cited everywhere as a example of the classicist phase of the French baroque style.
+After twenty years of practicing medicine, around 1660, Claude Perrault turned his attention to architecture and now he is best known as the one of the architects of the eastern facade of the Louvre (see the photo below), known as the Colonnade, built between 1665 and 1680 and cited everywhere as a example of the classicist phase of the French baroque style.
 Perrault’s architectural career was actually inspired by the translation into French language he had started of the ten books of Vitruvius (published in 1673, with the help of Jean Baptiste Colbert), the only surviving Roman work on architecture.

 When King Louis XIV decided to rebuild the Louvre in the 1660’s, Perrault collaborated with the famous architects Louis Le Vau, Charles Le Brun and Francois d’Orbay to submit a worthy design for competition, and his design was selected (not without the support of his brother Charles, who was at that time the First Commissioner of Royal Buildings, and who promoted to this position of his brother Pierre, who was the Receiver General of Finances for Paris from 1654 until 1664).